-“I wish to share to you all that the Sangguniang Kabataan is really a good thing because we can talk to youths who are naturally hesitant to communicate with older people or share their concerns.
-Youths are always struggling with some sort of personal or social problems of their own as they grow up.
+“I wish to share to you all that the Sangguniang Kabataan is really a good thing because we can talk to youth who are naturally hesitant to communicate with older people or share their concerns.
+Young people are always struggling with some sort of personal or social problems of their own as they grow up.
 From peer pressure, to insecurity, mental problems and suicidal thoughts, the youth are struggling and they need help.
 We are willing to help them.
 Here in BF, we are very willing to help implement the very promising programs from Barangay BF Homes chairman Paolo Marquez designed for the youth.
-Problematic youths are very welcome to visit barangay hall for assistance and we are very willing to provide it.
-The BFSK is caring and we aim to develop local youths socially, academically and morally.
-With seminars, outreach and enlightening group discussions already done, the reformed SK system is truly about nurturing youths and it is no longer limited to organizing sports events.”
+Problematic youth are very welcome to visit barangay hall for assistance and we are very willing to provide it.
+The BFSK is caring and we aim to develop local youth socially, academically and morally.
+With seminars, outreach and enlightening group discussions already done, the reformed SK system is truly about nurturing youth and it is no longer limited to organizing sports events.”

 This morning, out of curiosity, I attended the Anime & Cosplay Expo 2019 held at one of the function rooms at the upper level of the SMX Convention Center, SM Mall of Asia (SM MOA) in Pasay City.

 What I saw there was quite amusing.
 The large function room had just enough space for the exhibitors, the stage with sound system and lights and the food sellers.
 Of course, the available space in between was filled with many, many anime and cosplay enthusiasts!
 Some enthusiasts were seen seated some feet away from the stage waiting for the next event to happen like a cosplay contest, special guest appearances, etc.